manolo/grid-gwt/README.md

 # grid-gwt

-A simple example application where Vaadin Grid is used in a GWT project
+An example to compare Vaadin Grid with polymer iron-list.

 Run as